-The bottom panel of the furnace must be in place when the furnace is installed with side return air ducts.
+The solid base of the furnace must be in position when the furnace is installed with side return air ducts.
 Removal of all or part of the base could cause circulation of combustible products into the living space and create potentially hazardous conditions, including carbon monoxide poisoning that could result in personal injury or death.